AndreD3v/ReqNRollerCoaster/README.md

 ## Parallel Execution

 We have configured the tests to run in parallel to improve efficiency and reduce execution time.
-This is achieved using the NUnit `Parallelizable` attribute.
+This is achieved using the NUnit `Parallelizable` attribute of the `AssemblyInfo.cs` file.

 ## Conditional Sleep with @demo Tag